bahrus/purr-sist/README.md

 Note the value of the master-list-id attribute starts with a /.
 This is to explicitly state that the id is expected to be found outside any Shadow DOM.
 The ability to reference a master list sitting inside some Shadow DOM realm is not currently supported.

-# Examples Part A -- persisting to myjson.com
+# Examples Part A -- persisting to jsonblob.com

-## Why myjson.com?
+## Why jsonblob.com?

-myjson.com is easy as pie to use.
+jsonblob.com is easy as pie to use.
 It is so simple, in fact, that it kind of mirrors the (overly?) simple api we get with the browser's history api.
-One of the objectives of this component is to provide persistence of the history.state object, so myjson.com would appear to have no "impedence mismatch" with the window.history.[push|replace]State calls, which probably is not a very flattering thing to say about the window.history api.
+One of the objectives of this component is to provide persistence of the history.state object, so myjson.com would appear to have no "impedance mismatch" with the window.history.[push|replace]State calls, which probably is not a very flattering thing to say about the window.history api.

-In addition, myjson.com requires no account set up, so it just works, with zero fuss.
+In addition, jsonblob.com requires no account set up, so it just works, with zero fuss.

-## What's the problem with myjson.com?
+## What's the problem with jsonblob.com?

-Due to the extremely trusting nature of myjson.com, it would be quite dangerous to use in a production setting, so use of this service should be restricted to storing and retrieving harmless data, such as URL paths or public data, or for academic / prototyping purposes.
+Due to the extremely trusting nature of jsonblob.com, it would be quite dangerous to use in a production setting, so use of this service should be restricted to storing and retrieving harmless data, such as URL paths or public data, or for academic / prototyping purposes, precisely as the web site suggests.

-myjson.com is similar, but not nearly as powerful, as other, far more robust solutions like [Firebase](https://firebase.google.com/docs/database/rest/save-data) (or mongoDB, or countless other solutions).
+jsonblob.com is similar, but not nearly as powerful, as other, far more robust solutions like [Firebase](https://firebase.google.com/docs/database/rest/save-data) (or mongoDB, or countless other solutions).
 Firebase's ability to save to a path, and not overwrite the entire record, is certainly quite appealing.

 I'm 99% certain that using Firebase instead of myjson.com would reduce the packet size in a fairly significant way.
 But I would argue that the approach of creating a master list, detailed below, helps whether you are using Firebase or myjson.com.